A regularity theory for an initial value problem with a time-measurable pseudo-differential operator in a weighted

 and

 where

 \end{prop}

 \begin{proof} This result is already proved in several literature \cite{kurtz1980little,rychkov2001weights}.
 They did not, however, reveal the growth of implicit constants relative to $A_p(\bR^d)$-seminorm.
 These optimum implicit constants could be obtained from recent general theories.
-The first inequality is proved in \cite{Ler2011weighted,Wil2007square} for various types of Littlewood-Paley operators.
-We show that $Sf$ is one of such Littlewood-Paley operators.
-The second inequality follows from the first inequality and the duality of $L_p(\bR^d,w\,dx)$, which will be shown in the last part of the proof.
+The first inequality is proved in \cite{Ler2011weighted,Wil2007square} for various types of Littlewood--Paley operators.
+We show that $Sf$ is one of such Littlewood--Paley operators.
+The second inequality follows from the first inequality and the duality of $L_p(\bR^d,w\,\mathrm{d}x)$, which will be shown in the last part of the proof.

 For $\alpha \in (0,1]$, let $\mathcal{C}_\alpha$ be a family of functions $\phi:\bR^d \to \bR$ supported in $\{x\in\bR^d : |x|\leq 1\}$ such that